Applications for the 2015 Studentship program closed on September 4th, and applicants will be notified of the results by the end of September.

 - August: Applications open

-- Week of February 16th: iVEC Final presentation day
+- Week of February 8th: Pawsey Centre Final presentation day

 - Applicants must be undergraduate students (preference will be given to 3rd year and above, including honours, but all currently enrolled students are welcome to apply).

-- Internships will run for approximately 10 weeks of work during the period December 2014 to February 2015, although dates for the internships are negotiable.
-Students are expected to start on the 1st of December.
+- Internships will run for approximately 10 weeks of work during the period late November 2015 to February 2016, although dates for the internships are negotiable.
+Students are expected to start on the 30th of November.

 - The studentship is for up to $6,000 per student, paid in weekly installments of $500 for the duration of the studentship, including over the two week Christmas break (10 weeks total work, 12 weeks total pay).